EGR-314-Team-204/solarsignal.github.io/index.md

 ![](https://github.com/EGR-314-Team-204/solarsignal.github.io/assets/157177698/42b6142a-d72a-4abf-a1ce-5d630709b470)

-TO DO: Explain how you used the power budget to estimate power needs and any conclusions you have come to
+For the power budget we took the maximum amperage for each individual subsystem to calculate the power needed for our project.
+We also are operating at 3.3V which we found that our system will run on the max range of 1201.5 mA.
+We took the maximum ratings for the susbsystems to over compensate and have enough power to run each system.

 ## Hardware Proposal: